 Graphene May Be a Wonder Material, But Don’t Hold Your Breath

 Not long after graphene was discovered back in 2004, the prospect of exciting new possibilities began to arise.
-Stronger, cheaper and simply better in every way when compared to existing materials, it was thought that graphene would soon take the world by storm.
-However, we have yet to experience a graphene industrial revolution so much as steady advances in its research.
+Stronger, cheaper and with many useful properties, many believed graphene to be a wonder material, capable of changing the world like the same way plastics did back in the 1940s.
+However, we have yet to experience a graphene industrial revolution so much as slow (but steady) advances in its research.
 We explore how graphene is made and the challenges it faces at a commercial scale.

 Table of Contents